james-stevens/epp-restapi/README.md

 You can still run it by hand, in Flask, just by running `./epprest.py`, but this should be used for debugging only.

-For more information in the XML to JSON translation done by `xmltodict`, see the `XML_JSON.rd`
+For more information in the XML to JSON translation done by `xmltodict`, see the `XML_JSON` directory.

 # The Container